 We will learn in this session how does light interact with matters.
-We will illustrate a couple of examples for better understanding.
-Let’s explore.
+We will illustrate a couple of examples for a better understanding.

 Like other substances, Light also interacts with matters.
 To understand, we will take one mirror, one football, and one glass.
 Now, if we bring all the objects under light, we will see, each object will interact with light differently.
 If we take another few objects also, there will be three scenarios: